CAMBI-tech/BciPy/bcipy/language_model/README.md

 ###LMWrapper Module

-This assumes you have a working Docker image on your local computer!
+This assumes you have a working the specific Docker image on your local computer!

+lmimage for prefix LM or oclm image for oclm.

 language\_model module provides the LangModel class from which requests are sent to the language model server and itself serve as the client.